 Incorporate a few of these units with your modern DAW, such as Ableton Live or Pro Tools, and you’ve got yourself an incredibly powerful music production and sound design toolbox that offers the best of all worlds, analog sound at your fingertips and comprehensive recording and audio editing control in your DAW program.

-So you’ve picked up a few of these amazing vintage and semi-modular synths, now the next obvious question is … how do you connect them all to your system?
+So you’ve picked up a few of these amazing vintage analog synths, now the next obvious question is … how do you connect them all to your system?
 Or, more to the point, how can they become fully integrated into your music production workflow?

 In the following video I’ll answer this question and take you through the whole process, step by step, from making the MIDI connections, to recording the synths, and arranging your composition in Ableton Live.
 Finally, I’ll top off my composition with a quick mix in Pro Tools and mastering in Ozone.